-The NTMA Training Centers do not consider prior experiential learning or course work from other institutions transferable for credit units toward any program.
-Students may transfer from one training center to another within the same program module provided they enter at exactly the same point.

-Re-admitted students may apply previous coursework completed at the NTMA Training Centers within the past 12 months contingent upon approval of the Campus Director.
+NTMA Machinist Career College does not consider prior experiential learning or course work from other institutions transferable for credit units toward any program.
+Re-admitted students may apply previous coursework completed at NTMA Machinist Career College within the past 12 months contingent upon approval of the Campus Director.

-Notice Concerning Transferability of Credits and Credentials earned at our Institution
+Notice Concerning Transferability of Credits and Credentials Earned at our Institution

-The transferability of credits you earn at NTMA is at the complete discretion of the institution to which you may seek to transfer.
-Acceptance of the certificate you earn in machinist training is also at the complete discretion of the institution to which you may seek to transfer.
-If the (credits or certificate) that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+The transferability of credits you earn at NTMA Machinist Career College is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the certificate you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
+If the certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you seek to transfer after attending NTMA to determine if your (credits or certificate) will transfer.
+This may include contacting an institution to which you seek to transfer after attending NTMA Training Centers to determine if your credits will be accepted.